okfde/django-filingcabinet/README.md

 ## Integrate into a Django project

-See the `fc_project` dir for an example of a Django project that uses `django-filingcabinet` and the feature prediction in `fcdocs-annotate`.
+See the `src/fc_project` dir for an example of a Django project that uses `django-filingcabinet` and the feature prediction in `fcdocs-annotate`.

 ## Management command to import directory of PDFs